top of page

 • How do you socialize puppies?

 At The House Of Bouvs, socializing with outside people is a bit difficult - but not impossible.
 We never introduce pups to anything from outside The House until they have their first series of vaccinations at about 5 weeks of age.
 It's simply too risky for their health.
 After vaccinations begin, we LIGHTLY SOCIALIZE pups because they're not fully vaccinated yet.
 To give you some concrete examples: pups will only travel to/from a vet (unless our vet pays a home visit) before they are 5 weeks old.
 We do not show pups to potential buyers because it puts everyone's pup at risk.
 You are still welcome to visit, but you won't see the Puppy Club (whelping room and puppies) or the puppies' mother (because she can carry diseases into the box).
 After 5 weeks of age, we will have a few visitors each week to The House, but even still we will not show you pups that are sold.
 We go the extra mile to keep everyone safe.
-We will take our pups once a week to our groomer's shop after hours where we will now bathe, blow-dry, and photograph them for you.
+We will take our pups to our groomer's shop after hours where we will bathe, blow-dry, and photograph them for you.
 Beyond these events, pups are a bit young to be heavily socialized with humans.
 If a pup is at The House after 8-9 weeks of age, when they have had their second series of vaccinations, they will run errands with us: post office, farm store, hardware store, etc. to become familiar with the unfamiliar sounds, sights, smells, and hands of people petting them.
 They also learn to ride in a car, without getting car sick, in this way.

 • What is "Draft Pick Day" and when is it?